React (software): History

-React was created by Jordan Walke, a software engineer at Meta, who initially developed a prototype called "F-Bolt" before later renaming it to "FaxJS".
+React was created by Jordan Walke, while he was a software engineer at Facebook, Inc. (Facebook rebranded as Meta in October, 2021).
+Jordan Walke initially developed a prototype called "F-Bolt", before later renaming it to "FaxJS".
 This early version is documented in Jordan Walke's GitHub repository.
 Influences for the project included XHP, an HTML component library for PHP.

-React was first deployed on Facebook's News Feed in 2011 and subsequently integrated into Instagram in 2012.
-In May 2013, at JSConf US, the project was officially open-sourced, marking a significant turning point in its adoption and growth.
+React was first deployed on Facebook's News Feed in 2011, and subsequently integrated into Instagram in 2012.
+The project was officially open-sourced, marking a significant turning point in its adoption and growth, at JSConf US, in May 2013.

-React Native, which enables native Android, iOS, and UWP development with React, was announced at Facebook's React Conf in February 2015 and open-sourced in March 2015.
+React Native, which enables native Android, iOS, and UWP development with React, was announced at Facebook's React Conf in February 2015, and open-sourced in March 2015.

 On April 18, 2017, Facebook announced React Fiber, a new set of internal algorithms for rendering, as opposed to React's old rendering algorithm, Stack.
 React Fiber was to become the foundation of any future improvements and feature development of the React library.
 The actual syntax for programming with React does not change; only the way that the syntax is executed has changed.
 React's old rendering system, Stack, was developed at a time when the focus of the system on dynamic change was not understood.
 Stack was slow to draw complex animation, for example, trying to accomplish all of it in one chunk.
 Fiber breaks down animation into segments that can be spread out over multiple frames.
 Likewise, the structure of a page can be broken into segments that may be maintained and updated separately.
 JavaScript functions and virtual DOM objects are called "fibers", and each can be operated and updated separately, allowing for smoother on-screen rendering.

 On September 26, 2017, React 16.0 was released to the public.
 React 16.0 introduced error boundaries, a new component type that catches JavaScript errors anywhere in its child tree and renders a fallback UI instead of crashing the app.

 On October 20, 2020, the React team released React v17.0, notable as the first major release without major changes to the React developer-facing API.

 On March 29, 2022, React 18 was released which introduced a new concurrent renderer, automatic batching and support for server side rendering with Suspense.
 React 18 dropped support for Internet Explorer 11.

 On December 5, 2024, React 19 was released.
 This release introduced Actions, which simplify the process of making state updates using asynchronous functions rather than having to manually handle pending states, errors and optimistic updates.
-React 19 also included support for server components and improved static site generation.
+React 19 also included support for server components, and improved static site generation.

-In October 2025, Meta announced that it would donate React, React Native, and JSX (JavaScript XML) to a new React Foundation, part of the Linux Foundation.
+In October 2025, Meta announced that it was offloading the React, React Native, and JSX (JavaScript XML) software to a new React Foundation, part of the Linux Foundation, due to vendor dominance concerns.
+On 24 February 2026, The React Foundation officially launched with Meta Platforms, Inc. contributing the React project to the Foundation.